Round-trip: 11 km

-The route is on old road the whole way and I took my bike up the second time.?
+The route is on an old road the whole way and I took my bike up the second time.
 This trail is now one of my new favourite running and biking training routes since it is literally uphill for over 5 km!

 From Sault Ste.
 Marie, Ontario drive north on Highway 17 for 53 km and turn right just after the Chippewa Falls onto Mile 38 road.
 Drive down this road for 7km and take the fork to the left and follow this road until you reach the M.N.R.
 Acid Raid Monitoring Station.
 Drive 1 km past the station taking the second road to the right.
 Follow this road for about 600 m and find the parking area on the left side of the road. ( If you had a good 4×4, you could drive another 2.2 km further.)

 From the parking spot, hike along the main gravel road, crossing the creek at 100 metres down the hill.
 After 2.2 km from the parking spot take the fork to the right.
 (This is where you should park if you have driven your 4×4 this far).
 Shortly after turning onto this trail, you can sometimes hear the little waterfall that is hidden in the forest a few metres to the east.
 Stay on this trail for 3km to the fire tower at the summit.
 You will return the way you came.

 From the top, you should be able to see Griffin Lake to the north-west and Batchawana Mountain to the south-west.
 You should be able to find the survey marker at the top, and possibly the geocache that is located up here too.